 Corruption is also a common problem in Sierra Leone.

-Should you or a member of your travelling party be a victim of crime while in Sierra Leone, you are encouraged to make a report to the local police and to contact the Consular Office of the Embassy of Ireland in Nigeria or the Honorary Consul General of Ireland in Sierra Leone.
+Should an Irish citizen be a victim of crime while in Sierra Leone, they are encouraged to make a report to the local police and to contact the Consular Office of the Embassy of Ireland in Nigeria or the Honorary Consul General of Ireland in Sierra Leone.

 Local Laws and Customs

 Irish citizens in Sierra Leone are subject to local laws and regulations and those who commit criminal offences can expect to be prosecuted and jailed or expelled from the country.
 Prison conditions are extremely difficult.
-Penalties for possession, use or trafficking of drugs are severe and travellers should not become involved in drugs in any way.
-Homosexuality is illegal in Sierra Leone.
+Penalties for possession, use or trafficking of drugs are severe.
+Homosexuality is illegal in Sierra Leone, though the law is not pro-actively enforced.

 Sierra Leone’s customs authorities enforce strict regulations regarding the export of precious minerals and gems such as diamonds and gold.
 All such exports should be conducted in compliance with Sierra Leonean law.